BioStruct-UdeM/SAXS_tutorials/docs/basic_data_processing.md

 You can close the window by clicking on `OK`.
 The results will also be saved in the `### HEADER:` section of the `.dat` file, si it is important to save the changes to the subtracted SAXS profile.

-**Quick tip**: in order to retreive the results from the Guinier analysis from the command line, you can use the following command:
+**Quick tip**: in order to retrieve the results from the Guinier analysis from the command line, you can use the following command:

 `sed -n '/"guinier": {/,/#        }/p' S_A_<experiment_number><sample_name>`